MaryanGelle/simpleQuiz/README.md

  - Auto Close Tag: automatically closes HTML tags
  - Live Server: preview your website in the browser with auto-refresh
  - Visual assets / mockups created with Canva
+ - Code Spell Checker (VS Code Extension): Used to review and improve spelling and grammar in this README and project documentation.
+[VS Code Marketplace link](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)

 [Back to top](#contents)